INTERNSHIP AND VOLUNTEER OPPORTUNITIES

-The program begins in September and ends in May or June, according to the intern's graduate school calendar.
-For some of the community based clinical work interns are asked to be flexible beyond the academic calendar.
 While it is possible and at times necessary to arrange for the internship to start or end during the summer months, most interns will have a September start date.
 Interns typically work 22-24 hours per week.
 Wednesday is a required working day; remaining hours may be spread from Monday-Friday.
 Interns are required to keep at least 4 hours available (5:00pm to 8:00pm) on weekday evenings where they are able to meet with clients in our offices.